vikasdeshmukh63/fleet-tracking-assessment/README.md

 Your submission will be evaluated based on:

-- **Real-time Processing**: Effectiveness in simulating real-time fleet tracking
+- **Real-time Processing**: Effectiveness in simulating and consuming real-time fleet tracking events
 - **Dashboard Design**: Clarity, aesthetics, and usability of the interface
 - **Technical Implementation**: Code quality, performance, and architecture decisions
 - **Data Insights**: Ability to present meaningful trip and fleet insights